 - Action Girl: Rhonu.
 When he suggests that she not accompany him and insists that it's for her protection, she just ignores him.Rhonu: Do I look like I've lived a life of comfort?

 - Annoying Arrows: Gareth takes an arrow to the gut and still keeps running and fighting for a good minute before even slowing down.
-Somewhat subverted since once the fight ends and the Adrenalin rush is gone Gareth would have died had Drago not intervened.
+Somewhat subverted since, once the fight ends and the adrenaline rush is gone, Gareth would have died had Drago not intervened.